khemz90/CyberSecurityRelatedWork/README.md

 # Welcome to Khem Chandool's Cybersecurity Portfolio

-I have included any cybersecurity projects I have worked on during my cybersecurity program as well prjects done using my home lab.
+I have included any cybersecurity projects I have worked on during my cybersecurity program as well projects done using my home lab.

 #Home Lab setup specifications